-- (c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council1, a transaction summary or overview of the main features of the securitisation, including, where applicable: - details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure;
+(c) where a prospectus has not been drawn up in compliance with Directive 2003/71/EC of the European Parliament and of the Council, a transaction summary or overview of the main features of the securitisation, including, where applicable:

-1 Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003 on the prospectus to be published when securities are offered to the public or admitted to trading and amending Directive 2001/34/EC (OJ L 345, 31.12.2003, p.
+&lt;sup>1 Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003 on the prospectus to be published when securities are offered to the public or admitted to trading and amending Directive 2001/34/EC (OJ L 345, 31.12.2003, p.
 64).

-- details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement and liquidity support features; - (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; - (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position; - (d) in the case of STS securitisations, the STS notification referred to in Article 27; - (e) quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: - (i) all materially relevant data on the credit quality and performance of underlying exposures; - (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; - (iii) information about the risk retained, including information on which of the modalities provided for in Article 6(3) has been applied, in accordance with Article 6.
+- (i) details regarding the structure of the deal, including the structure diagrams containing an overview of the transaction, the cash flows and the ownership structure; - (ii) details regarding the exposure characteristics, cash flows, loss waterfall, credit enhancement and liquidity support features; - (iii) details regarding the voting rights of the holders of a securitisation position and their relationship to other secured creditors; - (iv) a list of all triggers and events referred to in the documents provided in accordance with point (b) that could have a material impact on the performance of the securitisation position; - (d) in the case of STS securitisations, the STS notification referred to in Article 27 ;

+- (e) quarterly investor reports, or, in the case of ABCP, monthly investor reports, containing the following: - (i) all materially relevant data on the credit quality and performance of underlying exposures; - (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; - (iii) information about the risk retained, including information on which of the modalities provided for in Article 6(3) has been applied, in accordance with Article 6 - (f) any inside information relating to the securitisation that the originator, sponsor or SSPE is obliged to make public in accordance with Article 17 of Regulation (EU) No 596/2014 of the European Parliament and of the Council on insider dealing and market manipulation;